hujhax/austin-improv-wiki/List of Austin Improv Jams and Mixers.md

+---
+description: "This list of Austin improv jams and mixers covers jams..."
+---
 This **list of Austin improv jams and mixers** covers jams and mixers, which differ from shows in that they are participatory: a group of improvisors comes to the event and puts on scenes and games for each other.

 ## Active Jams and Mixers